The 3 Requisites of Effective and Authoritative Leadership

 and their dynamics, I see a certain perplexity on people's faces, as if I were talking about science fiction.

-In reality, what I'm doing is confronting them with the only reality that exists: everything else is ideology, that is, a true invention capable only of dividing, where everything is divided into "right" and "wrong."
+In reality, what I'm doing is confronting them with the only reality that exists: everything else is ideology, that is, a simple invention capable only of dividing, and where everything is divided into

-The reality is that 2 2=4 and any other result is false...
-What tells me it's false?
-That any other result that isn't
+The reality is that 2+2=4 and any other result is false...
+How do I know it's false?
+Because any other result that isn't

 Things are not right or wrong, but